Pluto Press

 Pluto Press is a British independent book publisher based in London, founded in 1969.
-Originally, it was the publishing arm of the International Socialists (today known as the Socialist Workers Party), until it changed hands and was replaced by Bookmarks.

-Pluto Press states that it publishes "progressive critical thinking across politics and the social sciences, with an emphasis on the fields of Politics, Current Affairs, International Studies, Middle East Studies, Political Theory, Media Studies, Anthropology, Development."
+Pluto Press states that it publishes "radical, left‐wing non‐fiction books", and is anti-capitalist and internationalist.
+It belongs to The International Alliance of Independent Publishers.

-It has published works by Karl Marx, Mark "Chopper" Read, Frantz Fanon, Noam Chomsky, bell hooks, Edward Said, Augusto Boal, Vandana Shiva, Susan George, Ilan Pappé, Nick Robins, Raya Dunayevskaya, Graham Turner, Alastair Crooke, Gabriel Kolko, Hamid Dabashi, Tommy McKearney, Amal Saad-Ghorayeb, Syed Saleem Shahzad, David Cronin, John Holloway, Euclid Tsakalotos and Jonathan Cook.
+It has published works by Karl Marx, Mark "Chopper" Read, Frantz Fanon, Noam Chomsky, bell hooks, Edward Said, Augusto Boal, Vandana Shiva, Susan George, Ilan Pappé, Nick Robins, Raya Dunayevskaya, Graham Turner, Alastair Crooke, Gabriel Kolko, Hamid Dabashi, Tommy McKearney, Amal Saad-Ghorayeb, Syed Saleem Shahzad, David Cronin, John Holloway, Euclid Tsakalotos, Graham Usher, David Miller and Jonathan Cook.

 History: 1969–1987

 Pluto Press was set up in London by Richard Kuper in 1969 to support and promote political debate and activism.
 Its Trotskyist agenda stemmed from its early association with the International Socialists, which broadened to a wider revolutionary left in 1972 when Nina and Michael Kidron joined.
 Anne Benewick and Ric Sissons joined soon after, and the team eventually reached 16 in number.
 Pluto Press has been described as "one of the most influential socialist publishing houses of that time".
-Publishing extensively in the areas of movement history, race politics, Ireland, feminism and sexual politics, early successes included Sheila Rowbotham’s Hidden from History: 300 years of women’s oppression and the fight against it. and Patrick Kinnersley's Hazards of Work.
+Publishing extensively in the areas of movement history, race politics, Ireland, feminism and sexual politics, early successes included Sheila Rowbotham's Hidden from History: 300 years of women's oppression and the fight against it. and Patrick Kinnersley's Hazards of Work.

-Series published during this period include: the Workers’ Handbooks; the Marxism Series: Ideas in Action; Militarism, State and Society series; Pluto Plays; Arguments for Socialism; Pluto Crime; Liberation Classics in the 1980s; and the Big Red Diaries.
+Series published during this period include: the Workers' Handbooks; the Marxism Series; Ideas in Action; Militarism, State and Society series; Pluto Plays; Arguments for Socialism; Pluto Crime; Liberation Classics in the 1980s; and the Big Red Diaries.
 The most successful was the State of the World Atlas series by Michael Kidron and Ronald Segal – visual encapsulations of major social and political trends – which were created and produced by Pluto Press and published by Pan Books.

 The target readership was reached by selling directly to trades unions, women's organisations and networks, student unions, and theatre audiences as well as through the network of radical bookshops that emerged in the 1970s.
-Pluto Press became a distributor and co-publisher of titles generated by Urizen Books and South End Press in the USA, and Ink Links in the UK, as well as distributor for Counter-Information Services, History Workshop, Feminist Review and others.
+Pluto Press became a distributor and co-publisher of titles generated by Urizen Books and South End Press in the US, and Ink Links in the UK, as well as distributor for Counter-Information Services, History Workshop, Feminist Review and others.
 A trade sales organisation, Volume Sales, was set up in partnership with Allison & Busby, under the direction of Ric Sissons (who later ran Pluto Australia).
 New departures in publishing included working with Max Stafford-Clark and the Royal Court Theatre to encourage theatre-goers to read playscripts by printing programmes that included the entire play.
-In 1987 Pluto Press was bought by Roger van Zwanenberg and Norman Drake.
+In 1987, Pluto Press was bought by Roger van Zwanenberg and Norman Drake.
 Drake later sold his shares to van Zwanenberg.